 “I really don’t want to believe we don’t have free will,” a friend confided one day, when she was asking me if tarot predicts the future.

 She told me the idea made her nervous because she felt that tarot would lead to a loss of control over her life.
-Her way of controlling that fear was to shut out tarot altogether by putting it down as fake.
+Her way of controlling that fear was to shut out practices like tarot altogether.

 But there is another side to skepticism that strikes me purely as spiritual laziness.